 Want to live in a charming, wooded town with a fascinating history and promising future?
-If you’re thinking of moving to Atlanta, Marietta is definitely one of the best places to live.
+If you’re thinking of moving to the Atlanta area, you should definitely consider living in Marietta, GA.

 It offers tranquil vibes, great schools, and close proximity to downtown ATL.
 All that, and it’s still more affordable than other nearby neighborhoods, like Sandy Springs.

 As we take a deep dive into everything you need to know about Marietta, we’ve enlisted the help of Lindsey Ramsey, a true expert on this community at the center of Cobb County, GA.
-A Realtor at Harry Norman, Ramsey has lived and worked in Marietta for over a decade.
-She shared her insight into the history, culture, and of course, the beautiful homes, that make Marietta special.
+A Realtor at Harry Norman, Ramsey has lived and worked in Marietta for over two decades.
+She shared her insight into the history, culture, and of course, the beautiful homes that make Marietta special.

-In fact, all these characteristics landed Marietta on the list of “Top 10 Affordable Suburbs with a City Feel,” recently released by Zillow and Yelp1.
+In fact, all these characteristics landed Marietta on the 2020 list of “Top 10 Affordable U.S. Suburbs With a City Feel,” released by Zillow and Yelp.

-At $319,000, Marietta’s median home value is slightly higher than in Atlanta proper, where the median sale price is about $302,000.
-Still, homes in Marietta are significantly cheaper than in nearby areas like Sandy Springs where the median home price is $513,000 — nearly 70% more expensive than in Marietta!
+At nearly $447,000, Marietta’s average home value is higher than in Atlanta proper, where the average home value is about $384,400.
+Still, homes in Marietta are significantly cheaper than in nearby areas like Sandy Springs, where the average home value is close to $623,800.
 For reference, the cost of living is much closer to the suburbs outside Dallas than those near San Francisco.

 Here’s the cost of living in Marietta by the numbers.

 In short, you can live whatever kind of life you want in Marietta, whether it’s upscale, with a historic mansion and fancy French cuisine, or more down-to-earth with a cozy bungalow and affordable groceries.
-“Whether you’re looking for a million dollar luxury home or a fixer-upper, you can find it here,” says Ramsey.
-“The housing market is booming with low inventory and low interest rates.”
+“Whether you’re looking for a million-dollar luxury home or a fixer-upper, you can find it here,” says Ramsey.

 Ask any good real estate agent this question, and they’ll probably respond: “It depends on what you want.”
 Because there are several different sections of Marietta, and each one has its own distinct character.
 Ramsey shares these pointers to help you figure out which part of Marietta may be best for you.